wxzhou/MarkTown-legacy/README.md

 ⚠️ This project is no longer actively developed.

-A new version of MarkTown is being rebuilt in a separate repository.
+👉 A new version of MarkTown is being rebuilt in a separate repository: https://github.com/wxzhou/MarkTown

 Status: legacy prototype, kept for reference.